Loading...

 7. Voluntary turnover rate

 While it’s useful to understand the big picture of turnover, it’s essential to zoom into the specifics of why your people are leaving.
-Your voluntary turnover rate tells you how many employees resigned from their positions on their own accord.
+Your voluntary turnover rate tells you how many employees resigned from their positions on their own accord, which can be a significant factor in long-term attrition.

 Examples of voluntary turnover include someone taking a job with another company or a team member quitting because they want to return to school, pursue a private project, or focus on their family.